GAFelton/GAFelton/README.md

 ### Summary

-Full-stack Web Developer leveraging product strategy knowledge to build user-focused web-apps.
-Previous e-commerce startup co-founder and MS in Entrepreneurship.
+Technical Integration Engineer implementing the future of healthcare at Bright.md.
+Previous web development coding bootcamp, e-commerce startup co-founder, and MS in Entrepreneurship.
 Quick-learning problem-solver with a multidisciplinary background and a knack for getting to the essence of decisions.
 Collaborative communicator.

 [Link to Portfolio](https://www.gfelton.com/)